 In September 2020, the Company initiated a pilot Phase 2 clinical trial of avasopasem to evaluate its ability to improve 28-day mortality in hospitalized patients who are critically ill with COVID-19.
-The trial will enroll up to 50 hospitalized adult patients critically ill with COVID-19 at several sites across the U.S. The Company expects to report topline data from this trial in the first half of 2021.
+The trial aimed to enroll up to 50 hospitalized adult patients critically ill with COVID-19 at several sites across the U.S. Enrollment in the trial was limited at the three centers that participated.
+Due to the overall decline in COVID-related hospitalizations at the time, the Company determined that it was not feasible to complete the trial.